oslo-project/oauth2/docs/pages/reference/main/sendDeviceAuthorizationRequest.md

 # sendDeviceAuthorizationRequest()

-Sends a device authorization request to the device authorization endpoint as defined in [RFC 8628 section 3.1](https://datatracker.ietf.org/doc/html/rfc8628#section-3.1).
+Sends a device authorization request to the device authorization endpoint as defined in [RFC 8628 §3.1](https://datatracker.ietf.org/doc/html/rfc8628#section-3.1).
 Returns the JSON-parsed response body on successful responses and throws a [`OAuth2RequestError`](/reference/main/OAuth2RequestError) on error responses.
 Can also throw one of the exceptions from the global `fetch()`.

-See [RFC 8628 section 3.1](https://datatracker.ietf.org/doc/html/rfc8628#section-3.1) for a full list of error messages.
+See [RFC 8628 §3.1](https://datatracker.ietf.org/doc/html/rfc8628#section-3.1) for a full list of error messages.

 ## Definition